Student Housing Information

-All first year students are required to live on campus.
-The only exceptions are those students whose permanent residence is within 50 miles of Bard, those who are over 21 years of age, are married or have appropriately documented extenuating circumstances as approved by appropriate college officials.
+All first-year and sophomore students are required to live on campus.
+The only exceptions are those students whose permanent residence is within 50 miles of Bard, those who are over 21 years of age, are married, or have appropriately documented extenuating circumstances as approved by appropriate College officials.

-All first-year students are required to live with at least one roommate.
-Some first-year students may be placed in triples.
+All first-year and sophomore students are required to live with at least one roommate.
+Some students may be placed in triples.
 Some triples are permanent and others are temporary.
 Students placed in temporary triples will be relocated to a double as soon as appropriate space becomes available, as determined by the Residence Life & Housing staff.
+The college will not remove furniture from triple rooms.

 Upper College Housing

-Provided they are financially cleared, returning students choose their rooms for the following academic year through a selection process (Room Draw) held each spring semester.
-Room Draw class level isbased on accumulated credits while a matriculated college student.
+Provided they are financially cleared, returning students choose their rooms for the following academic year through a selection process (Room Selection formally known as Room Draw) held each spring semester.
+Room Selection class level is based on accumulated credits while a matriculated college student.
 Within each class level randomly assigned numbers determine the order for room selection.

-Sophomores and upper-college students who have not moderated (with the exception of transfer students) are required to live on-campus, as it is clear that students approaching moderation benefit from ready access to faculty, facilities, advisers, mentors, and peers.
-Unmoderated students may petition prior to Room Draw for an exception to this policy based on a significant and severe extenuating circumstance.
+Sophomores and Upper College students who have not moderated (with the exception of transfer students) are required to live on-campus, as students approaching moderation benefit from ready access to faculty, facilities, advisers, mentors, and peers.
+Unmoderated students may petition prior to Room Selection for an exception to this policy based on a significant and severe extenuating circumstances.

-The College reserves the right to assign conference attendees, faculty and/or intersession residents to residence halls when classes are not in session.
+The College reserves the right to assign conference attendees, faculty and/or intersession residents to residences when classes are not in session.
 During winter intersession students must make modest adjustments to their rooms before they leave, and it is recommended that they not leave any valuables in their rooms.

-Please note the guest policy during intersession periods may be altered as noted in the intersession housing announcement from the Office of Residence Life & Housing.
+Please note the guest policy during intersession periods may be altered as noted in the intersession housing information from the Office of Residence Life & Housing.

 Credit Hour Requirements